freeletics/khonshu/README.md

 ## Navigation

-The navigation library is a wrapper around AndroidX navigation that allows to separate navigation logic from the UI layer and provides a scalable approach to type safe navigation in a highly modularized code base.
+A navigation library that allows to separate navigation logic from the UI layer and provides a scalable approach to type safe navigation in a highly modularized code base.

 For more information check out the [docs][4].

 ## Codegen

 Codegen provides a plugin for [Anvil][5] that helps with generating dependency injection related code and common boilerplate for screens as well as handling most of the set up of the navigation library.